Active Directory Enumeration: RPCClient

 Enumerating LSA Account Privileges

-In the previous demonstration, the attacker was able to provide and remove privileges to a group.
-It is also possible to add and remove privileges to a specific user as well.
-The lsaaddacctrights command can be used to add privileges to a user based on their SID.
-The SID was retrieved using the lookupnames command.
-After verifying that the privilege was added using the lsaenumprivaccount command, we removed the privileges from the user using the lsaremoveacctrights command.
+In the previous demonstration, the attacker successfully provided and removed privileges from a group.
+Likewise, they can add and remove privileges for a specific user as well.
+To add privileges, the attacker can use the lsaaddacctrights command based on the user’s SID.
+They previously retrieved this SID using the lookupnames command.
+Afterward, they verified the privilege assignment with the lsaenumprivaccount command and finally removed the privileges using the lsaremoveacctrights command.

 lookupnames raj lsaaddacctrights S-1-5-21-3232368669-2512470540-2741904768-1103 SeCreateTokenPrivilege lsaenumprivsaccount S-1-5-21-3232368669-2512470540-2741904768-1103 lsaremoveacctrights S-1-5-21-3232368669-2512470540-2741904768-1103 SeCreateTokenPrivilege lsaenumprivsaccount S-1-5-21-3232368669-2512470540-2741904768-1103